John Frimpong Osei: Philanthropy

-John Frimpong has donated 100 pieces of street bulbs to help ritual killings at night in his municipality.
+John Frimpong has donated 100 pieces of street bulbs to help stop ritual killings at night in his municipality.
 According to John Frimpong, it came to his noticed that, for some past months in 2022, mad women have been killed which their body parts were removed calling it to be ritual killings.

 Awards

 John Frimpong was awarded as United Clergy International Association (UCIA) 2020 Hall Of Fame Award For Excellence In Leadership by The United Clergy International Association (UCIA) held its 11th edition of the awards at All Nations University on 8 August 2020.